Questions and Answers

-The congressional hearings on what was now lamely called "Billygate” were a bit of a letdown.
-I had 'top billing', of course, but it felt as if I was only the opening act.
-There was no speculation on who stabbed me, it remained "under investigation.
-'Professor’ Shallbetter, the would-be academic whom I'd met in Iceland, was the real star.
-He was the one who published Billy’s ‘evidence' of all the dirt on Senator Clarkson.
-Mrs. Robinson had kept the copy I mailed her from going public and her reticence to spill the beans had been proved correct—it kept her business out of the spotlight.
+The congressional hearings on what the press had lamely referred to as “Billygate” were a bit of a letdown.
+Sean had the top billing, of course, but it felt to him as if his presence there was only for its marquee value.
+There was no talk concerning his stabbing—it remained ‘under investigation’—and very little about Billy.
+‘Professor’ Shallbetter, the would-be academic who Sean had met in Iceland, was the real star of the hearings.
+He was the one who published Billy’s ‘evidence’ concerning Senator Clarkson.
+Sean had learned from Mrs. Robinson that she had deliberately kept the copy of the files that Sean had mailed to her from going public.
+Her reluctance in releasing them allowed the focus of the investigation to shift away from Sean—as well as keeping ADR out of the spotlight.

-Shallbetter came up to me in the hall after the hearings.
-He suggested we go for lunch.
-I readily agreed; I still had several questions about the whole affair and I suspected that Shallbetter knew at least some of the answers.
+After the hearings, Shallbetter came up to Sean in the hall.
+He suggested that they go for dinner.
+Sean, who was finally free of being under house arrest, readily agreed.
+He still had several questions about the whole affair and suspected that Shallbetter knew some of the answers.

-"How did you get the information which Billy had compiled?"
-Outside of Mrs. Robinson, no one else knew about the copy of the files which I had sent via the mail.
-The F.B.I. had thoroughly searched Billy's computer and all of their examinations of Billy's e-communications revealed nothing about the files either.
-I guess there is something to be said for snail-mail after all.
+“How did you get the information which Billy had compiled?” asked Sean.
+Outside of Mrs. Robinson, there was no one else who knew about the files.
+Sean didn’t mention that he had the files as well.
+He thought it best that Shallbetter remained in the dark.
+The FBI, having thoroughly searched Billy’s computer and phone, had found nothing about them either.

 “Exactly right.
-How did you know, or did Billy tell you more than you told the committee today?”
+How did you know, or did Billy tell you more than came out in the hearing today?”

-“I knew he had the money, I didn’t know how he got it.
+“I knew that he had the money but I didn’t know how he got it.
 It isn’t important.”

-“No Sean, I guess it isn't.
-What is important is that the Senator’s presidential campaign has been derailed, and his unholy alliance has been exposed.”
+“No Sean, I guess it’s not, not now.
+What is important is that the Senator’s presidential campaign has been derailed, and the unholy alliance behind it has been exposed.”

 “I have my reasons.”